 About the Commissioned Artists

 Martha Colburn is an animator/filmmaker who uses collage to tell otherworldly stories.
 She has made films for authors Diana Wagman and Stephen O’Connor and music videos for Serj Tankian, Deerhoof, and They Might Be Giants.
 In 2010, her films joined the collections of the Museum of Modern Art in New York and the Philadelphia Museum of Art in Pennsylvania.
 Tyondai Braxton, a composer and electronic musician, was the former front man of the experimental rock group Battles.
 In 2013, in collaboration with artist Uffe Surland Van Tams, Braxton premiered HIVE, a multimedia sculptural and electronic project, at the Guggenheim Museum in New York City.
 He has also collaborated with composer Philip Glass, performing with him as a duo and remixing Glass’ work.
+Grace Villamil is a multidisciplinary artist exploring interconnectivity through installation, video and sound.
+Her mylar multi-sensory environments are places where hope, curiosity and reflection coexist and are implanted with visitors to share in their individual worlds.
+She published her photo book Pasalubong in 2013 of her experience in the Philippines.
+Her photography has been commissioned for narrative projects & record album artwork in the UK, Japan and the US.
 Artist/writer Jace Clayton, aka DJ Rupture, uses an interdisciplinary approach to focus on how sound, memory, and public space interact, with an emphasis on low-income communities and the global South.
 His book Uproot: Travels in 21st Century Music and Digital Culture was published in 2016 by Farrar, Straus and Giroux.
 Other recent projects include The Julius Eastman Memorial Dinner, a touring performance piece for grand pianos, electronics, and voice.

 To experience the Lawrence project and exhibition as it unfolds, be sure to follow us on Facebook, Twitter, and Instagram.
 For additional details about the NEA’s recent grant announcement, go to arts.gov.